Wigan Warriors: 1996–present: Summer era rugby

+Wigan started their 2026 season with 5 straight wins in Super League and wins against Rochdale Hornets and Bradford Bulls in the Challenge Cup.
+However, Wigan's form took a nosedive in April, with the club suffering four successive league defeats.
+Despite this patchy form, the Warriors managed to reach the Challenge Cup Final, defeating Wakefield Trinity and St Helens in the quarter-finals and semi-finals respectively.
+Despite pundits and bookmakers expecting a tight encounter, the Warriors romped to a 40-10 victory against Hull Kingston Rovers to claim a record-extending 22nd Challenge Cup crown.
+The 30-point margin was also the biggest Challenge Cup Final win in Wigan's history.
+20 year-old half-back Jack Farrimond produced a player-of-the-match performance to claim the Lance Todd Trophy.

-In the Super League era, Wigan have won seven Super League titles, five Challenge Cups, two World Club Challenges, and five League Leaders Shields.
+In the Super League era, Wigan have won seven Super League titles, six Challenge Cups, two World Club Challenges, and five League Leaders Shields.
 The majority of this success came between 2010 and 2023, during the 'Lenagan years'.

 Name

 The club started out life as Wigan Football Club (stylised as Wigan FC) in 1872.
 When the club was re-formed in 1879, the club's name was Wigan Wasps Football Club.
 "Wasps" was dropped from the club's name in 1881 and the club's name was again Wigan Football Club (stylised as Wigan FC).
 As Northern Union evolved into Rugby League, Wigan would officially become Wigan Rugby League Football Club (stylised as Wigan RLFC) or officially written as Wigan Rugby League (stylised as Wigan RL) this being a shorter written version of the former rather than a name change.

-The club added Warriors to its name in 1997.
+Following a number of Super League clubs, such as Bradford Bulls and Warrington Wolves, who changed their names to be marketable to new audiences, Wigan added Warriors to their name for the start of the 1997 season.
 The club was and still is commonly referred to simply as Wigan.